obsidian-tasks-group/obsidian-tasks/docs/Scripting/Expressions.md

 ### More complex expressions

-As of Tasks X.Y.Z, it is also possible to use more complex constructs in expressions:
+As of Tasks 4.4.0, it is also possible to use more complex constructs in expressions:

 - `return` statements
 - named variables